Tornado (robot): Round 7 vs. Razer

 For the battle against Razer, Tornado was fitted with a large metal frame with a lawnmower blade attached.
 Created specially for this fight, should it have occurred, this frame made it impossible for Razer to reach the inner parts of Tornado.

 The round begun with Tornado ramming Razer several times, although rather ineffectively.
 Tornado's lawnmower blade stopped spinning at one point.
 Razer was able to grab onto the cage, but to no avail, as its moving power was outmatched by Tornado's.

 Razer was slammed and became stuck behind the disc button, and Tornado rammed it many more times.
 Refbot eventually freed Razer.
 Tornado pushed Razer to the CPZ's of both Dead Metal and Shunt.
 The pit button was pushed and Razer managed to get a grip on Tornado's cage, lift it up and drag it into the pit, but Tornado's frame was too big for it to even fit all the way.
 Cease was called.

-After a 45-minute wait, the judges finally ruled in favour of Tornado owing to the fact that Razer did not release itself from the robot upon its placement on the pit.
+After a 45-minute wait, the judges finally ruled in favour of Tornado because Razer did not release itself from the robot upon its placement on the pit.
 Therefore it was deemed that Tornado did nothing wrong and subsequently became the new UK Champion.